Welcome to us during the winter midterm break! Opening hours

 Length: 55 - 80 cm Withers height: 35 cm

-The biggest threat to the Scottish wildcat is interbreeding with domestic cats.
-The offspring are fertile, and domestic cat genes are thus spread into the wildcat population.
+The European wildcat is similar in appearance to the domestic cat, but the domestic cat (Felis catus) is descended from the Afro-Asiatic wildcat (Felis lybica).
+The main threat to the wildcats is interbreeding with domestic cats to a degree that the difference between the species has been blurred.
+The offspring are fertile and domestic cat genes are thus spread into the wildcat population.
 This also makes the wildcats susceptible to domestic cat diseases.